tlevine/scarsdale-data/budget/readme.md

 It might be fun to pick out the information from these tables.
 I could look at information over time, compare adopted to estimated, and so on.

+The statements contain more detailed information, but I haven't yet figured out what.